 GET READY!
-A new Adobe Exchange is coming soon!
+A new Adobe Exchange is coming!

-A new Adobe Exchange is coming in October, here's what you need to know!
+A new Adobe Exchange is coming, here's what you need to know!

 As a unified destination that brings third party integrations with Creative Cloud, Document Cloud & Experience Cloud, under a single umbrella, Adobe Exchange will make it easier for your customers to discover and acquire third party apps that expand and enhance what they can achieve on Adobe’s Clouds.